fablabnk/VaseProto/README.md

 This is a fork of [VaseProto](https://github.com/stephenhensley/VaseProto), updated to make work with the latest version of VCV Rack.

-- Its purpose is to build a simple sine wave oscillator plugin for VCV Rack using DaisySP code.
+- Its purpose is to build a simple sine wave oscillator plugin for VCV Rack using DaisySP code
-- This template can then be used as a development environment to prototype more complex modules without the Daisy hardware.
+- This template can then be used as a development environment to prototype more complex modules without the Daisy hardware
-- We are using this approach for our SynthLab sessions in the [42 Berlin FabLab](https://workish.berlin/fablab) to prototype our first hardware Eurorack module.
+- We are using this approach for our SynthLab sessions in the [42 Berlin FabLab](https://workish.berlin/fablab) to prototype our first hardware Eurorack module

 # Prerequisites

-This guide presumes you are using VSCode as your editor.
+This guide presumes you are using VSCode as your editor

-1. Installation of VCV Rack, the Rack SDK and Daisy SP
+## 1. Install VCV Rack, the Rack SDK and Daisy SP

 For the plugin to build, we need VCV Rack, the Rack SDK and Daisy SP to be installed in a project folder.
 In my case this is ~/Documents/SynthLab and it looks as follows:
 .